francoep/SolTranNet_paper/README.md

 SolTranNet is a fork of the Molecule Attention Transformer, whose implementation can be found [here](https://https://github.com/gnina/SolTranNet).

+# NOTICE
+It was brought to our attention by Rajendra Joshi that the ESOL dataset provided in the Molecule Attention Transformer repository is mean centered and normalized.
+We have updated the code in Making_Figures.ipynb to account for this.
+Additionally, we provide the unnormalized ESOL data in data/esol/delaney-processed.csv.
+Notably, since our implementation of SolTranNet is trained on unnormalized data, we had to adjust the models predictions to compare with the original MAT implementation.

+This changes the RMSE in Table 2 of the Deployed SolTranNet model (and in Table S6) from 2.99 (normalized) to 0.361 (unnormalized).
+It also changed the RMSE of the ESOL training, AqSol testing row of Table S6 from 3.33 (normalized) to 1.67 (unnormalized).

 ## Requirements
  - PyTorch 1.7 -- compiled with CUDA
  - pandas 0.25.3+